openSUSE/news-o-o/_posts/2012-10-15-announcing-opensuse-conference-2012-sponsors.markdown

 SUSE, a pioneer in open source software, provides reliable, interoperable Linux and cloud infrastructure solutions that give enterprises greater control and flexibility.
 More than 20 years of engineering excellence, exceptional service and an unrivaled partner ecosystem power the products and support that help our customers manage complexity, reduce cost, and confidently deliver mission-critical services.
-The lasting relationships we build allow us to adapt and deliver the smarter innovation they need to succeed”today and tomorrow.[ www.suse.com](http://www.suse.com)
+The lasting relationships we build allow us to adapt and deliver the smarter innovation they need to succeedâ€”today and tomorrow.[ www.suse.com](http://www.suse.com)